 Background- Grand Court Rulings

 Dawn Cummings of DMS was an independent director of Tangerine Investment Management Ltd, the investment manager for funds established by Axiom which provided loans to English law firms before Axiom’s high profile collapse in 2012 amidst allegations of fraud on the part of its founders.
 Upon Tangerine’s liquidation, the liquidators assigned their claims against Ms Cummings and DMS to Mr Goodman.
 In the first bout of this litigation, Mr Goodman argued by way of preliminary issue that Ms Cummings could not rely on exoneration and indemnification provisions in Tangerine’s articles where there was no written contract between them incorporating those provisions into the terms of her appointment.
-The Grand Court having emphatically dismissed these preliminary issues (see our first blog post), Mr Goodman discontinued the claim against Ms Cummings, with the case against DMS also failing at a later hearing.
-At first instance, Mangatal J ordered reverse summary judgment in favour of DMS against Mr Goodman (see our second blog post), finding that Tangerine had no cause of action against DMS, and accordingly nothing to assign to Mr Goodman; Ms Cummings could not be liable to Tangerine except in cases of wilful default or neglect, under the terms of the indemnity she was entitled to rely on, and Mr Goodman’s pleadings did not amount to an allegation of wilful default or neglect.
+The Grand Court having emphatically dismissed these preliminary issues, Mr Goodman discontinued the claim against Ms Cummings, with the case against DMS also failing at a later hearing.
+At first instance, Mangatal J ordered reverse summary judgment in favour of DMS against Mr Goodman, finding that Tangerine had no cause of action against DMS, and accordingly nothing to assign to Mr Goodman; Ms Cummings could not be liable to Tangerine except in cases of wilful default or neglect, under the terms of the indemnity she was entitled to rely on, and Mr Goodman’s pleadings did not amount to an allegation of wilful default or neglect.
 Neither were DMS vicariously liable for Ms Cummings’ acts as independent director.

 Court of Appeal judgment – 27 April 2020